prisma/specs/photongo/Readme.md

 log.Printf("name: %s", user.Email)

-// Name is an optional field (NullString), which is why we should check if it's valid (i.e. not null) if user.Name.Valid {
+// Name is an optional field, which is why it is exposed as a method with a multi value context
+// this also enforces the user to check for the null value or explicitly ignore it if name, ok := user.Name(); ok {
-  log.Printf("user has a name: %s", user.Name.Value)
+  log.Printf("user has a name: %s", name)
 }

-// user.Posts == nil because we didn't fetch for a user's posts explicitly
 ```

 ### Reading Data